RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

 #Step 3: Adding more resources { .activity}

-We only have 4 resources in our game; dirt, grass, water and brick.
+You only have 4 resources in your game; dirt, grass, water and brick.
 Let’s add more!

 ## Activity Checklist { .check}